 It is always instructive to try and find stocks of companies that are in some way or other similar to Berkshire Hathaway (BRKA).
-Ask any value investor and their picks will likely be different depending on how they interpret Mr Buffet’s investments.
+Ask any value investor about what they consider as mini Berkshire Hathaway, and their picks will likely be different depending on how they interpret Mr Buffett’s investments.

 For this list, I have tried to find companies that fit one or more of the following criteria